mrezasoltani/mrezasoltani.github.io/_pages/Course/module_2.md

 \end{equation}

 * If \\(m=n\\), then the matrix is called a _square_ matrix.
 We can also show a matrix \\(\mathrm{X} \in \mathbb{R}^{m\times n}\\) either by its columns, or by rows:
-* Matrix vies by its columns:
+* Columns view of a Matrix:

 \begin{equation}
 \begin{aligned}
   \mathrm{X} =